Syncano/syncano-js/README.md

 #### Passing `id`

-The `object` never requires `id`, however, if passed allows the chain to be scoped to a specific object in your account.
+The `object` never requires `id`, however, if passed it allows the chain to be scoped to a specific object in your account.
 Scoped objects like this, typically produce a different set of functionality than the non-scoped objects (since they are now tied to a specific item in your account).

 For example, methods like `detail()` could be celled with the `id` in the object place or the method place.
 This is mostly a preference based on how you are getting your data.